CodeWithDennis/filament-advanced-components-docs/README.md

 ### Image (Prefix & Suffix)

-You can add a prefix or suffix images `AdvancedTextColumn`, `AdvancedCheckboxList`, `AdvancedSelectFilter`, `AdvancedSelect`, and `AdvancedTextEntry` components.
+You can add a prefix or suffix images to `AdvancedTextColumn`, `AdvancedCheckboxList`, `AdvancedSelectFilter`, `AdvancedSelect`, and `AdvancedTextEntry` components.
 This allows you to add more context to the data you are displaying.

 > [!NOTE]
 > The prefix and suffix method on the `AdvancedTextColumn` is similar to `->icon('')` but with more flexibility and also allows both prefix and suffix image at the same time.